yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 computational budget.
 And because the problem is going to be hard, we need to use that budget very well to squeeze in as many iterations as possible.
-At the time we weren't quite sure whether we need to be fast so that we have a shot at being quasi-realtime, or to at least finish the computation overnight on a server farm.
+At the time we weren't quite sure whether we need to be fast so that we have a shot at being quasi-realtime, or to at least finish the computation overnight on a server farm [1].

+[1]: The state as of me leaving the company is that for small scenes it took tens of seconds to get something, and minutes to get something useful.
+This degraded to having to do overnight runs for larger scenes.
+The problem is hard.

-We are going to focus on one particular part of the evaluation process, one that is computationally
-demanding: the daylight evaluation.
-For the uninitiated, daylighting is something that tells you how much light accumulates at a point on the surface of the interior of a building, usually for tens of thousands of points inside many rooms and many buildings in a city block.
-The way it is usually implememnted is ray tracing, although there are less computationally intensive and less precise ways that were used before the wide adoption computers.
-Interestingly enough, all current solutions (Ladybug, Climate Studio) internally depend on a rather dated piece of ray-tracing software called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master).
+We are going to focus on one particularly computationally demanding part of the evaluation process: the daylight evaluation.
+For the uninitiated, daylight evaluation is something that tells you how much light accumulates at a point on the surface of the interior of a building for some chosen stable lighting conditions outside.
+This is usually done for tens of thousands of points inside many rooms and many buildings in a city block, both in the building you plan to build, and in the buildings that surround them.

+The way daylight evaluation is usually implememnted is ray tracing, although there are less computationally intensive and less precise ways that were used before the wide adoption computers of in architecture studios.
+Interestingly enough, all current solutions (Ladybug (XXX: link), Climate Studio (XXX: link)) internally depend on just one piece of ray-tracing software called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master).
 This will be important later.

-To bridge this closer to videogames, the daylighting evaluation is very similar to what game developers call light baking: the act of computing precise light simulation for static scenes and baking the results into planar (lightmaps) or spatial (light probes) textures.
-The differences here are minute, and can be summed up as we didn't have to care about color, only intensity, nor did we need to produce information about which direction the light is coming from, and we only simulated perfectly diffuse (Lambertian) materials.
-There's also a few peripheral bits of nonscientific nature about interpretting the ray tracing results that are specific to the AEC industry regulations, but I am going to purposefully ignore these, and instead focus on the ray tracer core, which I believe looks the same as it would in a light baker.
+To bridge this closer to the videogame audience, the daylighting evaluation is very similar to what game developers call light baking: the act of computing light simulation for static scenes and baking the results into planar (lightmaps) or spatial (light probes) textures, so that we know how a scene is lit without having to compute it at runtime.
+The differences between daylight evaluation and light baking come down to how the results are used, not how they are computed.
+Compared to light baking, for daylight evaluation we didn't care about color, only intensity, nor did we need to produce information about which direction the light is coming from.
+We also only simulated perfectly diffuse (Lambertian) materials, which made some localized parts of the raytracer simpler.
+There's also a few peripheral bits about interpretting the results that are specific to the AEC industry regulations, but I am going to purposefully ignore these, and instead focus on the ray tracer core, which I believe looks the same as it would in a light baker.

 # Baker Architecture, First pass